Spick and Span: Cleanliness at Home

 Carpets, Rugs and Upholstery Cleanliness Tips

-Guard all possible entry points that bring in dust, dirt, germs and bacteria.
+Guard all entry points that bring in dust, dirt, germs, and bacteria.

-- Place good quality, washable mats at entrances.
+- Place excellent quality, washable mats at entrances.

 - Train every member of your family to take off their shoes before entering the home as this helps in reducing germs, dirt, dust and pollutants from the house.